Luba Lukova: Designing Justice at Jewish Museum Milwaukee, Wisconsin

 Designing Justice was curated by Luba Lukova in collaboration with Museum of Design Atlanta (MODA).

-Limited edition sets of note cards featuring images from Luba Lukova: Designing Justice are available at the museum's bookstore.
+Limited edition sets of cards featuring images from Luba Lukova: Designing Justice are available at the museum's bookstore.
 Grab your copy after visiting the exhibition!

 Luba Lukova, Human Race, 2020, Silk-screen